All About Cervical Cancer

 The cervix is the name for the lowest part of the uterus.
 Only women have a uterus.
 The uterus is where a baby grows and develops when a woman is pregnant.
 During pregnancy, the uterus grows enormously in size.
 When a woman is not pregnant, the uterus is a small, pear-shaped organ that sits between a woman's rectum and her bladder.
 The cervix connects the uterus with the birth canal (the vagina).
 The cervix can be both visualized and sampled by your healthcare provider during a routine pelvic examination.

 What is cervical cancer?

 Cervical cancer develops when cells in the cervix begin to grow out of control.
 These cells can also invade nearby tissues or spread throughout the body.
 Large collections of cells that grow abnormally are called tumors.
 Usually, cervical cancer is very slow-growing, although in certain circumstances it can grow and spread quickly.

-Cancers are characterized by the cells that they originally form from.
+Cancers are characterized by the cells that they originally formed from.
 The most common type of cervical cancer is called squamous cell carcinoma.
 It originates from cells that lie on the surface of the cervix known as squamous cells.
 Squamous cell cervical cancer makes up about 80% of all cervical cancers.
 The second most common form is adenocarcinoma.
 It comes from cells that make up glands in the cervix.
 The percentage of cervical cancers that are adenocarcinomas has risen since the 1970s, although no one knows exactly why.
 About 3% to 5% of cervical cancers have characteristics of both squamous and adenocarcinomas and are called adenosquamous carcinomas.
 There are a few other very rare types like small cell and neuroendocrine carcinoma, but they are extremely uncommon.

 What causes cervical cancer and am I at risk?